pyrmont/updates.inqk.net/src/_posts/2020-07-20-weeknotes.md

 - Speaking of chores, I'm finding I no longer have the same interest in movies that I once did.
 I've long thought of myself as a cinephile but I'm not sure that's the case any more.
 After both sat half-watched for months, I finally finished _Westworld_ (the movie) and _Castle of Cagliostro_ over the weekend.
 I thought maybe I was in a groove and immediately started _Drive_ but gave up after 10 minutes.

 - I have no such difficulty powering through _Law & Order_.
-I watched the last ten or so episode of season 8 in quick succession over the week.
+I watched the last ten or so episodes of season 8 throughout the week.
 I was sad to see Carey Lowell leave the show but I do have fond memories of Angie Harmon's Abbie Carmichael so it was nice to see her again.

 - I saw in Apple Music that Brandon had been listening to Yo-Yo Ma's _Six Evolutions - Bach: Cello Suites_ ([Apple Music](https://music.apple.com/us/album/six-evolutions-bach-cello-suites/1398580507)).
 Two thumbs up from me.